alfajmahabri/Fin-Track/README.md

-# SMS Reader Android App
+# Fin Track - Advanced Finance Tracking APP

 ## Overview
 This Android application reads SMS messages, processes them, and ensures that each message is processed only once using Firebase.
 The app also includes a refresh button to check for new messages after opening the app.